BSO

 You might think I spend all my free time in coffee houses.
 Well hey, it beats my Pine Point Cafe years, but the truth is I do go to other places as well.
 Like hamburg joints, such as this wonderful new one that opened in Amherst recently.

-The burgers are great and the prices are low, so who could ask for more?
+Like the original in Holyoke, the burgers are great and the prices are low, so who could ask for more?
 It's located in the old Newbury Comix, now unrecognizably transformed into a kitchen, although the beautiful old hardwood floor remains.

 A psychedelic truck at the Amherst Survival Center.